 WELCOME TO THE DARK SKY OBSERVATORY

-See our secure ticketing site for tickets and more event details.
+See our secure ticketing site for more event details and to get tickets.

 See the Public Access area of the DSO site for directions and map to DSO.
 All phone map apps (Google, Waze, Apple Maps) will lead you there if you search for Dark Sky Observatory (in Purlear, NC).